alchristleo/imdb_flutter/README.md

     flutter packages pub run flutter_launcher_icons:main
     ```
    This command will change the app icons on start, see [flutter_launcher_icons](https://pub.dartlang.org/packages/flutter_launcher_icons)

-NB: If you want to run this app on ios, navigate to presentation/ios then in terminal type:
+7. Voila, now you can start the application, first navigate inside presentation folder:
     ```
+    cd presentation
+    ```
+   To run the application you can press F5.

+8. If you want to run this app on iOS, navigate to
+    ```
+    presentation/ios
+    ```
+    then in terminal type:
+    ```
     pod install
     ```
 This command will help you generate pods file to bundle the library to xcode emulator.
 See [cocoapods](https://cocoapods.org/)

-To run the application you can press F5.

 For help getting started with Flutter, view our
 [online documentation](https://flutter.io/docs), which offers tutorials,